nsg21/Arduino-Casio-Serial-library/README.md

 ### `void casio_poll(void);`

-This procedure implements serial protocols for `SEND()` and `RECEIVE()` operators.
-It populates inboxes with the incoming values and uses values in outboxes to respond to variable requests.
+This function implements serial protocols for `SEND()` and `RECEIVE()` operators.
+It listens for incoming bytes, interprets them, populates inboxes with the incoming values and uses values in outboxes to respond to variable requests.

 I took extra care to make it as non-blocking as possible.
-If it it has to wait for the calculator's response, it returns and resumes protocol from the right point once the bytes from the calculator have arrived.
+If it has to wait for the calculator's response, it returns.
+When called next time, it resumes protocol from the previous point once the bytes from the calculator have arrived.

 It should be called periodically, e.g. in the `loop()` with reasonable frequency.
 In the early phases of protocol calculator is sensitive to timeout,